finalstack/InventorySystem/README.md

 4. Add BP_ItemPickup (InventorySystem/Collectables) to the level and set the item and quantity.

 ## Additional details:
-- Hotbar and Inventory are components attached to the Player controller for separation of responsibility.
+- Hotbar and Inventory are components attached to the Player controller for separation of responsibilities.
 The main purpose is to create a more modular, flexible, and maintainable inventory system that can be easily extended and customized to fit your game's specific needs.
 - The system stores items as structures in a data table, which are essentially a table of data that can be accessed and manipulated in Blueprints.
 The DT_PickupItems contains information on each item in the inventory, such as its icon, model, stackability, and maximum stack size.
 - The drag-and-drop feature allows users to move items between the Hotbar and Inventory, as well as to and from the game world.
 When dragging an item, the system will show a preview of the item's icon to give the user feedback on what they're dragging.
 - For stackable items, the system will keep track of the quantity of each item in a stack and update the item's UI accordingly.
 If an item is picked up that would exceed the maximum stack size, the system will create a new stack for the remaining items.